Vietnamese Pork Chops (Suon Nuong)

 Cook Time 5 minutes

-This under 30-minute Vietnamese pork chops recipe yields the most tender and juicy pork chops!
-These lemongrass pork chops are deeply infused with rich aromatics, and umami seasonings and are too mouthwatering to resist.
+This Vietnamese pork chop recipe yields the most tender and juicy pork chops!
+These lemongrass pork chops are deeply marinated in rich aromatics and umami seasonings, and they're too mouthwatering to resist.

 Servings: 6 servings